mjones-fs/ArmisUpload/SECURITY_REVIEW_UPDATE.md

 ## Conclusion

-**The codebase still conforms to security best practices.** The recent changes do not introduce any security vulnerabilities.
+**The codebase still conforms to security best practices.** The recent changes, including the multiple scan types implementation, do not introduce any security vulnerabilities.
 The drag-and-drop implementation is secure, and the new VM image file types are properly validated.
 All existing security controls remain in place and effective.

+The application now provides more comprehensive security analysis by triggering multiple scan types (SCA, SAST, Config, and Vulnerability Analysis) for each uploaded file.

 **Security Rating**: ✅ **SECURE** (with minor UI improvements recommended)

+---

+**See Also**:
+- `SECURITY_AUDIT.md` - Comprehensive security audit report
+- `SECURITY_IMPROVEMENTS.md` - Detailed list of implemented security fixes